Gruppe aktiver Menschen gibt sich motiviert High Five im Park.

-Everyone knows how important it is to ensure adequate iron or vitamin C intake – but what about sulfur ?
-Sulfur is still largely unknown to most people, even though it's one of the most abundant minerals in our bodies and fulfills numerous important functions.
-Nevertheless, its importance is often underestimated.
-In this article, we'll show you why MSM , an organic form of sulfur, is far more than just a passing trend.
+Everyone knows how important it is to ensure an adequate intake of iron or vitamin C – but what about sulfur ?
+For most people, sulfur remains largely unknown, yet it's one of the most abundant minerals in our bodies and fulfills numerous vital functions.
+Despite this, its importance is often underestimated.
+In this article, we'll show you why MSM , an organic form of sulfur, is far more than just a passing fad.
 Learn how MSM can affect your body.

-Sulphur is the fourth most abundant mineral in the human body
+Sulfur is the fourth most abundant mineral in the human body.

-Numerous studies have investigated MSM for possible effects on oxidative stress, inflammation, the immune system, joint pain and recovery after physical exertion
+MSM has been investigated in numerous studies regarding its potential effects on oxidative stress, inflammation, the immune system, joint problems, and recovery after physical exertion.

 What is MSM (methylsulfonylmethane)?